AML Analytics Opens New Office in Lithuania

 “Several factors influenced our decision, including the enthusiastic recommendation of Lithuania from our trusted business associates.
 Most importantly, however, Lithuania was selected because the country offers a wealth of highly trained IT professionals and Vilnius is within easy reach of the UK by air, with direct flights daily from London.
 The standard of English throughout Lithuania is exceptional, and Lithuanian people are very friendly.
 These have all been important factors for AML Analytics,” says Justin Holder.

 AML Analytics plans to build a team of approximately 50 employees at its office in Vilnius over the next few years.
-This dedicated team will focus on the development of Transaction Monitoring Validation (TMV) and Red Flag Testing solutions for financial institutions for which a substantial global uptake is expected.
+This dedicated team will focus on the development of Transaction Monitoring Validator (TMV) and Red Flag Tests for Financial Institutions for which a substantial global uptake is expected.

 Mantas Katinas, General Manager of Invest Lithuania, sees the arrival of AML Analytics as a further boost to Lithuania’s already thriving Fintech community: “New companies create new job opportunities and, at the same time, expand our country’s potential.
 We are happy to welcome a new, strong player with ten years of experience in regulatory and supervisory financial crime technology to our growing Fintech community.
 This new IT development centre will strengthen our local specialists’ expertise in testing and validating sanction screening and transaction monitoring systems.”